Richie78321/engcmp-manual-project/README.md

 git add <file name>
 git push <message>
 ```
-Git in the shell/terminal can get confusing, VScode has extensions to make this easier.
+Git in the shell/terminal can get confusing, VSCode has extensions to make this easier.
 Now that your changes to your fork have been pushed to your fork, you can make a pull request to the main repository.

-I will use Github as an example.
+I will use GitHub as an example.
 On the repository page for the project, you will be able to open a pull request to the project page to ask them to merge your work into the main repository.

 Then you'll see all of the differences between your fork and the main repository.
 The subject line of your pull request should be relevant to what your changes were.
 If the feature you're implementing is still a work in progress you can label it with '*WIP*' which stands for 'Work in Progress'.